briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

-2. _(B)_ The Municipality shall grant a credit against its tax on income to a resident of the Municipality who works in a joint economic development zone created under Section 715.691 or a joint economic development district created under Section 715.70, 715.71, or 715.72 of the ORC to the same extent that it grants a credit against its tax on income to its residents who are employed in another municipal corporation.
+2. _(B)_ The Municipality shall grant a credit against its tax on income to a resident of the Municipality who works in a joint economic development zone created under Section 715.691 or a joint economic development district created under [Section 715.70][ORC Section 715.70], [715.71][ORC Section 715.71], or [715.72][ORC 715.72] of the Ohio R.C. to the same extent that it grants a credit against its tax on income to its residents who are employed in another municipal corporation.

 3. _(C)_ If the amount of tax withheld or paid to the other municipality is less than the amount of tax required to be withheld or paid to the other